fig. 03for chess players · 2026 · experimental

 Screenshots

-Kibitz — Summary, critical moments, mistakes, and training tasks
+Kibitz — Analysis output — summary, critical moments with coach-style commentary, and targeted training tasks

-Kibitz — Your patterns — recurring weaknesses and strengths across games
+Kibitz — Cross-game patterns — recurring weaknesses and strengths that emerge across multiple analyses

-Your patterns — recurring weaknesses and strengths across games
+Cross-game patterns — recurring weaknesses and strengths that emerge across multiple analyses

 What I learned

-• Stockfish gives centipawn evaluations.
-OpenAI needs narrative context.
-Passing raw numbers across that boundary produces vague commentary.
-I had to build an intermediate layer — board snapshots with piece positions, captures, and trade sequences — so the LLM had enough material to say something specific.
-The seam between deterministic and probabilistic systems is a design problem, not a plumbing one.
+• The seam between systems is a design problem.
+Stockfish gives centipawn evaluations; OpenAI needs narrative context.
+I had to build an intermediate layer — board snapshots with positions, captures, and trade sequences — so the LLM had enough material to say something specific.

-• Some positions produce sharp, specific coaching.
-Others produce generic advice.
-I couldn't fully control which was which, and that inconsistency taught me more about LLM limitations than any benchmark would have.
+• LLM inconsistency is the real constraint.
+Some positions produce sharp coaching; others produce generic advice.
+I couldn't fully control which, and that taught me more about LLM limitations than any benchmark would have.

-• Building something you know is imperfect and shipping it anyway is a different skill than building something polished.
-Both matter.
-This project exercised the first.
+• Shipping imperfect work is its own skill.
+Building something you know is imperfect and releasing it anyway is a different discipline than building something polished.

 Next steps